billythemusical/recode-fa23/course-outline.md

 - [Stay positive](https://twitter.com/nominus9/status/1693428898409619613?s=46)
 - Specify platform, 'I am on MacOS Ventura'

+>Share your own LLM or AI tips, tricks, and resources [here](https://docs.google.com/spreadsheets/d/1yW7pkUtGTup6b1TVjXyCSax2t4_uHNdNfDEgOSCN6QE/edit?usp=sharing).

 ### 📕 Reading 5 📕 - Intro Command Line due on Thursday, Oct 26th

-- Read Sam Levine's [Intro to the Command Line](https://scrapism.lav.io/intro-to-the-command-line/) Tutorial``.
+- Read Sam Levine's [Intro to the Command Line](https://scrapism.lav.io/intro-to-the-command-line/) Tutorial.
 - Install any required software (Mac or Windows) and carefully follow along with the code examples.
 - Feel free to use Alice In Wonderland [alice.txt](./alice.txt) and this list of [names.txt](./names.txt) if you need text files to manipulate.
 Just make sure you change the commands from the tutorial to match your file names.